-Mattel Inc. (MAT), the world’s largest toymaker, surged the most in more than three years as price increases helped second-quarter profit and revenue top analysts’ estimates.
+Mattel Inc. (MAT:US), the world’s largest toymaker, surged the most in more than three years as price increases helped second-quarter profit and revenue top analysts’ estimates.

 Mattel gained 9.7 percent to $34.05 at the close in New York for the largest gain since April 17, 2009.
 The shares of the El Segundo, California-based company have gained 23 percent this year.

 The maker of Barbie and Hot Wheels brands has been raising prices to combat higher costs for raw materials and labor in Asia, where it manufacturers its toys.
 That’s now improving gross margin, which widened from a year earlier.

 “Price increases seem to have stuck, so the gross margin outlook is encouraging,” Sean McGowan, an analyst for Needham & Co. in New York, said in a telephone interview.
 “Adding it up, whatever expectations were for the quarter, they blew it away.”

 McGowan, who recommends buying Mattel shares, had projected a 0.3 percentage point gain in gross margin.